 If your business or sector doesn’t feel the heat, it will soon.
 The effects of climate change—from “hundred-year” weather events to resource scarcity—will disrupt every part of the economy.
 Skeptics beware—climate change isn’t a scare tactic.
 Without confronting the crisis, some sectors could lose hundreds of billions of dollars by the end of the century.
 The International Labor Organization (ILO) estimates that, by 2030, the world could lose 72 million jobs to heat stress, with the agricultural sector taking a particularly hard hit.
 No amount of sugar will help that medicine go down.

 However, worst-case predictions will only come true if we do nothing.
-We have the power to make big changes—and those changes include lots of new jobs.
+We have the power to make big changes—and those changes include lots of new sustainability jobs.